 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
+The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.